FolliesHandle/MNIST_recognition_in_rust/README.md

 - I was not using the correct weights initialization for each layer, leading to my network beung wildly inconsistent and an accuracy of around 40%
 - My lin-alg was not correct, and at one point I was using element-wise multiplication instead of true matrix multiplication

-Overall, this was a fun project that showed me how simple neural networks work at the lowest level, and additionally gave me a chance to try out rust.
+Overall, this was a fun project that showed me how simple neural networks work at a low level, and additionally gave me a chance to try out rust.

 ## Instructions for Building